Skip To Content

 EXAMPLES

-Sustainability consulting provides clients with counsel and practical support on all aspects of corporate sustainability strategy and implementation, including: risk management, innovation, reporting, accountability and engagement.
-Many involved in this specialty will hold LEED certification.
+• Sustainability consulting provides clients with support on all aspects of corporate sustainability strategy and implementation related to CRE assets and portfolios, including: risk management, innovation, reporting, accountability and engagement.

 Corporate Real Estate

-Corporate real estate deals with all facets of real estate for corporations to support its core business—includes planning for growth and corporate relocations, development of new facilities, leasing, purchasing or selling facilities.
+Corporate real estate deals with all facets of CRE portfolios leased or owned by corporations that support its core business—includes planning for growth and corporate relocations, development of new facilities, leasing, purchasing, or selling facilities.

 Cost Segregation

-Cost segregation is the process of separating personal property assets from real property assets for tax reporting purposes.
+Cost segregation is the process of separating personal property assets from real property assets for tax reporting purposes allowing accelerated depreciation deductions and deferring taxes.

 Development, Real Estate

-Real estate development is the process by which an entity makes improvements to real property, thereby increasing its value.
-Areas of real estate development may include industrial, land, multi-family, office, retail, hotel, medical office and life science, senior housing, student living, infrastructure, etc.
+Real estate development is the process by which a developer makes improvements to real property, thereby increasing its value.
+Areas of CRE development may include but not be limited to industrial, flex, warehouse, land, multi-family, office, retail, hotel/hospitality, entertainment, mixed-use, healthcare/medical office and life sciences, senior housing, student housing, renewable energy, infrastructure, etc.

 Economic Development

-Economic development refers to the field comprising policies and efforts that seek to improve the economic well-being and quality of life for a community or region by creating and/or retaining jobs and supporting or growing incomes and the tax base.
+Economic development refers to the field comprising policies and efforts that seek to improve the economic well-being that leads to sustained economic growth and quality of life for a community or region by creating and/or retaining jobs and supporting or growing incomes and the tax base.

 EXAMPLES